CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 ### Task 1 – Create a Mailbox Permission Alert

+In this task, you will create a mailbox permission alert to monitor and notify when there are changes to mailbox permissions in your environment, ensuring security and compliance.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

 2. **Microsoft Defender** portal should still be open in your Edge browser from the prior task.
 Select the **Microsoft Defender** tab now.
 In the left-hand navigation pane, under the **Email & collaboration** section, select **Policies & rules**.